joelwaymack/joelwaymack.github.io/_posts/2022-07-08-azure-functions-part-3-building-a-processing-pipeline.md

 In the previous posts, we looked at [the basics of Azure Functions](https://waymack.net/azure-functions-part-1-the-basics) and [building Azure Functions Web APIs](https://waymack.net/azure-functions-part-2-developing-web-apis).
 In this post, we are going build out the rest of the subscription processing pipeline that we outlined in part 2.

+The complete code can be found at <https://github.com/joelwaymack/subscription-processing-functions-csharp>.

 ## Solution Overview

 As a reminder, this is the solution we're building out.